For their entire existence, they have been besmirching, impugning, and otherwise relegating the Republican Party to insignificant minority status.

 Oh, it's Haley Barber's nephew.

-That's who it Haley Barber of the Establishment Republicans.
+Haley Barber of the establishment, Republicans.

-It's his nephew tiptoeing up to the line, where the establishment might have to get behind Cruz.
+It's his nephew tiptoeing up to the line where the establishment might have to get behind Cruz.

 Let me take a timeout.